 Twin Geyser

-This geyser has two vents that can shoot water as high as 75 feet (23m) into the air.
-It's not as predictable as Old Faithful, but if you're lucky, you might catch an eruption.
+This geyser has two vents that can shoot water as high as 75 feet (23m).
+While not as predictable as Old Faithful, it’s an exciting sight if you catch an eruption.

 Thumb Paint Pots